Modularity of higher theta series I: cohomology of the generic fiber

 It remains to show that the left square in \eqref{FT bc cc} commutes.
 Let $C^{\na}=E_{0}\times_{F_{0}}D$, with the induced map $c: C\to C^{\na}$.
 The square $(C, E_{0}, D, F_{0})$ can be decomposed as the composition of two squares of derived vector bundles over $S$

 where $c$ is proper by assumption, and the bottom square is derived Cartesian by definition.
 Note that the assumptions guarantee that \eqref{decomp CDEF} is globally presented.
-Using the compatibility of the base change maps with composition of squares proved in Proposition \ref{p: comp push} and Proposition \ref{p: comp pull}, we reduce to showing the commutativity of the left square in \eqref{FT bc cc} separately for the two squares in \eqref{decomp CDEF}, i.e., for two special cases: \begin{enumerate} \item The square $(C, E_{0}, D, F_{0})$ is derived Cartesian (hence so is its dual square). \item The map $f_{0}=\Id: E_{0}\to F_{0}=E_{0}$ is the identity map, and $f$ is proper (i.e., a closed embedding of derived vector bundles; dually $\wh f$ is smooth). \end{enumerate} The first case follows from Proposition \ref{prop: ft pbc} (proved in Proposition \ref{prop: FT hexagon}), which applies because \eqref{decomp CDEF} is globally presented.
+Using the compatibility of the base change maps with composition of squares proved in Proposition \ref{p: comp push} and Proposition \ref{p: comp pull}, we reduce to showing the commutativity of the left square in \eqref{FT bc cc} separately for the two squares in \eqref{decomp CDEF}, i.e., for two special cases: \begin{enumerate} \item The square $(C, E_{0}, D, F_{0})$ is derived Cartesian (hence so is its dual square). \item The map $f_{0}=\Id: E_{0}\to F_{0}=E_{0}$ is the identity map, and $f^{\na}$ is proper (i.e., a closed embedding of derived vector bundles; dually $\wh{f^{\na}}$ is smooth). \end{enumerate} The first case follows from Proposition \ref{prop: ft pbc} (proved in Proposition \ref{prop: FT hexagon}), which applies because \eqref{decomp CDEF} is globally presented.
 In the second case, we reduce to showing that the outer square in the following diagram is commutative

 Here $?=-d(q_{0})$.
 (The global presentability assumption is used here to produce the first and second vertical maps, since $q_0$ is not assumed to be smooth or a closed embedding.)
-Now the left and middle squares commutes because $\FT$ takes the unit to unit.
+Now the left and middle squares commute because $\FT$ takes the unit to the unit.
 The right square commutes by Proposition \ref{prop: fourier of Gysin}.

 (2) An analogous argument can be applied.
 Alternatively, (2) follows from (1) using the near-involutivity of $\FT$. \end{proof}